 To ensure the protection of students from transmission ALL patients are considered as potentially infected with HIV and/or other blood-borne pathogens and students will adhere rigorously to infection control precautions for minimizing the risk of exposure to blood, body fluids and moist body substances of all patients.
+Body fluids and substances such as feces, urine, airway secretions and wound drainage always contain potentially infectious organisms.
+Universal Precautions not only protect students from transmission of bloodborne pathogens, but also from other infectious agents found in most body substances.
+Patients are protected from organisms present on the hands of personnel and the student's hands are protected from acquiring new organisms.

-- 1. All students should routinely use appropriate barrier precautions to prevent skin and mucous-membrane exposure when contact with blood or other body fluids of any patient is anticipated.
-Gloves should be worn for touching blood and body fluids, mucous membranes, or non-intact skin of all patients, for handling items or surfaces soiled with blood or body fluids, and for performing venipuncture and other vascular access procedures.
-Gloves should be changed after contact with each patient.
-Masks and protective eyewear or face shields should be worn during procedures that are likely to generate droplets of blood or other body fluids to prevent exposure of mucous membranes of the mouth, nose, and eyes.
-Gowns or aprons should be worn during procedures that are likely to generate splashes of blood or body fluids.
-In cases that require an N95 respirator students will not be allowed in those exam rules.
+- 1. All students should routinely use appropriate barrier precautions to prevent skin and mucous-membrane exposure when contact with blood or other body fluids of any patient is anticipated. - Gloves should be worn for touching blood and body fluids, mucous membranes, or non-intact skin of all patients, for handling items or surfaces soiled with blood or body fluids, and for performing venipuncture and other vascular access procedures.
+Gloves should be changed after contact with each patient. - Masks and protective eyewear or face shields should be worn during procedures that are likely to generate droplets of blood or other body fluids to prevent exposure of mucous membranes of the mouth, nose, and eyes. - Gowns or aprons should be worn during procedures that are likely to generate splashes of blood or body fluids. - In cases that require an N95 respirator, students will not be allowed in those exam rooms, unless they have been properly fit tested.
 Please notify staff that you should not be in airborne isolation rooms. - 2.
 Hands and other skin surfaces should be washed immediately and thoroughly if contaminated with blood or other body fluids.
 Hands should be washed immediately after gloves are removed. - 3.
 All students should take precautions to prevent injuries caused by needles, scalpels, and other sharp instruments or devices during procedures; when cleaning used instruments; during disposal of used needles and when handling sharp instruments after procedures.
 Refer to the procedure and policy manual of each clinical site for the specific methods for disposing of the objects mentioned above.
 All non-routine events must be reported using the incident report form located in Section XI. - 4.
 Although saliva has not been implicated in HIV transmission, to minimize the need for emergency mouth-to-mouth resuscitation, mouthpieces, resuscitation bags, or other ventilation devices should be available for use in areas in which the need for resuscitation is predictable. - 5.
-Students who have oxidative lesions or weeping dermatitis should refrain from all direct patient care and from handling patient care equipment until the condition resolves. - 6.
-Pregnant students are not known to be at greater risk of contracting HIV infection than students who are not pregnant; however, if a healthcare worker develops HIV infections during pregnancy, the infant is at risk of infection resulting from prenatal transmission.
+Students who have oxidative lesions or weeping dermatitis should refrain from all direct patient care and from handling patient care equipment until the condition resolves.

+6. Pregnant students are not known to be at greater risk of contracting HIV infection than students who are not pregnant; however, if a healthcare worker develops HIV infections during pregnancy, the infant is at risk of infection resulting from prenatal transmission.
 Because of this risk, pregnant students should be especially familiar with and strictly adhere to precautions to minimize the risk of HIV transmission.